jaywang98/jaywang98.github.io/source/_posts/Google Cloud Compute Engine -- A Toy GPU Experiment.md

 ### 2.2 Check VM Info

-In session 2, we select the "GPU-optimized Debian 10 with CUDA 11.0" image which help us to avoid the additional work at no additional cost.
-We can use command ```nvidia-smi``` to check the gpu detail, as shown below"
+In session 2, selecting the "GPU-optimized Debian 10 with CUDA 11.0" image helps user to avoid the additional work at no additional cost.
+A simple command ```nvidia-smi``` can be used to check the gpu detail, as shown below"

 <center>
     <img src="linux-gpu-info.png">
 </center>

 ### 2.3 Pycharm ssh Python Interpreter

+#### 2.3.1 Install Pyenv interpreter on VM
-Pyenv and virtualenv help us to manage different the python versions.
-Using below commands to install pyenv, virtualenv and python3.6.9.
+Pyenv and virtualenv are powerful software to help users to manage their different python versions.
+Just using below commands to install the pyenv, virtualenv and specified verson ofpython, like 3.6.9.

 ```shell
 # python dependencies